mdn/content/files/en-us/web/javascript/reference/global_objects/array/reduce/index.md

 ### When to not use reduce()

-Recursive functions like `reduce()` can be powerful but sometimes difficult to understand, especially for less-experienced JavaScript developers.
+Multipurpose higher-order functions like `reduce()` can be powerful but sometimes difficult to understand, especially for less-experienced JavaScript developers.
 If code becomes clearer when using other array methods, developers must weigh the readability tradeoff against the other benefits of using `reduce()`.

 Note that `reduce()` is always equivalent to a `for...of` loop, except that instead of mutating a variable in the upper scope, we now return the new value for each iteration: